heyauri/dht-sniffer/README.md

 ## Events

 ### `dht.on('infoHash',function(infoHash,peer){ ... })`
-Emitted when the "get_peers" message is received, the message consists of an infoHash Buffer data and the remote peer which sent the "get_peers" message, be like { address, port }.
+Emitted when the "get_peers" message is received, the message consists of an infoHash Buffer data and the remote peer which sent the "get_peers" message, be like { host, port }.

 ### `dht.on('metadata',function(infoHash,metadata){ ... })`
 Emitted when the service fetched target metadata successfully.
 The `metadata` argument is a buffer that can be saved as a torrent file directly.
 Besides the `metadata` argument can also be parsed into an object using the `parseMetaData` function.